Twitter's goal in IPO: to avoid becoming Facebook

 Goldman quietly began working with Twitter in May, helping the company to draft its S-1 registration statement and submit it confidentially to regulators.
 News in late August that the company's IPO was already underway caught most other investment banks by surprise.

 There was no formal pitch process to fill out the rest of the syndicate for the deal code-named Blue Jay, in honor of the company's bird logo, bankers said.
-Other banks - Morgan Stanley, JPMorgan, Bank of America and Deutsche Bank - were approached by the company and told that they needed a credit commitment if they wanted to be part of the deal.
+Other banks - Morgan Stanley, JPMorgan (JPM.N), Bank of America (BAC.N) and Deutsche Bank (DBKGn.DE) - were approached by the company and told that they needed a credit commitment if they wanted to be part of the deal.

 As the company worked on the IPO with underwriters, it delved into areas, including how its shares should be allocated among the underwriters, and whether overpricing or underpricing a deal would hurt its brand.